Fixed-Relative-Switched Threshold Strategies for Consensus Tracking Control of Nonlinear Multiagent Systems: Illustrative Example

-In Fig. 2, shortly after the process begins, all followers within the system consistently follow the leader, successfully achieving the adaptive consensus control objective.
-Fig. 3 is presented to illustrate that the tracking error has converged to zero.
-The total triggering number for sample-data strategy is 5,000 times, and the triggering numbers for the three threshold strategies are detailed in Table I. Figs. 4 shows that the interval of events respectively triggered by three strategies.
-According to the statistics, it is clear that under the fixed-threshold strategy, the number of triggers is the highest.
-Under the relative-threshold strategy, the number of triggers is the lowest, while under the switch-threshold strategy, the number of triggers falls and both types of triggers play an indispensable role in this strategy.
+In Fig. 2, shortly after the process begins, all followers within the system consistently follow the leader, successfully achieving adaptive consensus tracking.
+Fig. 3 illustrates that the tracking error has converged to zero.
+The total triggering number for the sample-data strategy is 5,000 times, and the triggering numbers for the three threshold strategies are detailed in Table I. Figs. 4 shows the interval of events respectively triggered by the three strategies.
+The statistics demonstrates that the highest number of triggers arises from the fixed-threshold strategy.
+Under the relative-threshold strategy, the number of triggers is the lowest, while under the switched-threshold strategy, the number of triggers falls and both types play an indispensable role in this strategy.

-$Remark\text{ }1$: The theoretical analysis and simulation results indicate that the fixed-threshold strategy maintains bounded measurement error regardless of control amplitude, reducing the risk of excessive control signals that could impair system performance.
-In contrast, the relative-threshold strategy adjusts controller update intervals based on control amplitude variations, minimizing control actions while maintaining tracking performance, thereby extending controller lifespan and improving resource utilization.
-The switch-threshold strategy combines the benefits of both approaches by regulating trigger occurrences at an intermediate level, adjusting activation frequency through a designed switching gate.